Telecom · E-commerce · 8 years

 Telehealth landing page

-Designed the launch landing page for a telehealth app — a C Spire + UMMC collaboration.
-Built an infographic narrative around the appointment-time advantage.
+Designed the launch landing page for a telehealth app, a collaboration between C Spire and UMMC.
+Built the page around an infographic narrative about how much time the app saves you.

 Programs